-DfT Specific Requirements for both Financial & Procurement Authority
+h Financial & Procuremen

 DfT & Cabinet Office

 Advertising & Marketing Up To £10k DfT above £10k

 (including research) Cabinet Office Above £100k

 Consultancy expenditure Up to £20k or contract Over £20k or where the contracts are expected to

-(See definition of Consultancy not longer than 9 last longer than 9 months or existing contracts
+(See definition of Consultancy and last longer than 9 months or existing contracts

-and note especially prior to any months or extended extended taking their total life over 9 months or
+note especially prior to any extended taking their total life over 9 months or

-continuous improvement less than 3 times. extended more than 3 times
+continuous improvement 6Sigma than 3 times. extended more than 3 times

-6Sigma etc consultancy this
+etc consultancy this must be

-must be notified to the cabinet
+notified to the cabinet office first)

-office first)

 Non-operational Property costs Up to £100k Operational premises exempt except for the

 (Including lease changes, sale & Authority Offices and PSD York which requires DfT

 new leases). approval over £100k

+new leases.
 DfT /Cabinet Office

 Authority

-ICT Over £5m or DfT / Cabinet Office
+СТ Over £5m or DfT / Cabinet Office DfT

 Over £1m (per system

-for supporting DfT
+for supporting

 administration

 functions)

 Recruitment All recruitment above DfT

 agreed budgeted

 establishment.

 All temporary

 Contingent labour

 recruitment

 Procurement of learning, This is included in the DfT Letter of Delegation, but

 development or training because THE AUTHORITY is a non-crown NDPB it is

 not applicable.
 Confirm on email from Andy

 Nicholas on 29 June 2012.

 Redundancy Cabinet Office agreement must be secured BEFORE

 any redundancy is offered to staff.

 Procurement Central Government Departments, including their

 Arm's Length Bodies (ALBs), must commit volume

-spend and buy from centrally sourced contracts
+spend and buy from centrally sourced contracts and

-and approved frameworks for all common goods
+approved frameworks for all common goods and

-and service categories covered by central
+service categories covered by central

 procurement strategies

-Operational excellence - Once the Shared Services strategic operating
+Operational excellence - Once the Shared Services strategic operating model

-Shared Services model and plan is published, Departments and
+Shared Services and plan is published, Departments and ALBs will be

-ALBs will be asked to
+asked to

-Develop a strategy for future delivery of their
+Develop a strategy for future delivery of their back

-back office services in line with the cross
+office services in line with the cross government

-government model and agree this with their

-HMT spending teams and Cabinet Office
+model and agree this with their HMT spending teams

-Operational Excellence Team.
+and Cabinet Office Operational Excellence Team.

-Departments will also be asked to spend in a way

-that is consistent with this Shared Services